Gamer2020/PokemonGameEditor/README.md

 Features
 =================
-Editable INI that contains all the offsets
+Editable INI that contains all the offsets.
+Each ROM can have it's own INI.

-Pokemon Editor
+Pokemon Editor.

-Attack Editor
+Attack Editor.

-RSE Starter Editor
+RSE Starter Editor.

-Pokedex Order Editor
+Pokedex Order Editor.

-Ability Editor
+Ability Editor.

-Move Tutor Editor
+Move Tutor Editor.

-Linux Support - Runs with mono. *Please note that I currently can't test under Linux so some things may have become broken since PGE was able to run on Linux.*

 Multiple Windows open at once.

 Add up to 20 external programs.

-Windows RT support (On Jailbroken devices)

-Windows XP support

-Battle Frontier Editor
+Battle Frontier Editor.

-Pokedex Editor
+Pokedex Editor.

-Support for more than 5 evolutions per Pokemon
+Support for more than 5 evolutions per Pokemon.

-Support for more types
+Support for more types.

 Ability to define evolutions.

-Item editor
+Item editor.

-TM/HM Editor
+TM/HM Editor.

-Ability to use a seperate ini

 Ability to add more attacks.

 Egg move editor.

+Habitat editor.

 Planned Features
 =================

 Ability to add more Pokemon.

-Ability to add more items.
+Improved Pokemon data importing and exporting.

 Program Requirements
 ====================